root4loot/rescope/README.md

 # rescope

 rescope is a tool (Go) that lets you quickly define scopes in Burp/ZAP.
-It's mainly intended for pentesters and "bug hunters" who deal with large scopes.
+It's mainly intended for pentesters and "bug hunters" who deal with scopes that are large.
+See [blog post](https://root4loot.com/post/introducing_rescope/) for context/background.

 Simply provide a scope (file containing target identifiers) and rescope parses this to a format which can be imported from Burp/ZAP.
-See [blog post](https://root4loot.com/post/introducing_rescope/) for project background/context.

 <img src="https://root4loot.com/img/gif/rescope_min.gif" width="653" height="418">